LearnSoftware

 Competitive Moat: Why Adobe Is Nearly Impossible to Displace

-1. File Format Lock-In
+1. File-Format Lock-In

-2. Workflow Integration
+2. Workflow Switching Costs

 3. Enterprise Depth